Ergodic robust maximization of asymptotic growth with stochastic factor processes: Heuristic argument

-We maximize the right hand side of \eqref{eqn:c2_growth_rate} over functions $\phi \in \Dcal$, which is a non-trivial procedure due to lack of compactness properties of the underlying space, but as in \cite{kardaras2021ergodic} we are able to show that a maximizer $\hat \phi$ exists.
-Set $\hat \theta = \theta^{\hat \phi}$.
-By the growth rate invariance property and maximality of $\hat \phi$ this yields a \emph{lower bound} on the robust growth rate
+We maximize the right hand side of \eqref{eqn:c2_growth_rate} over functions $\phi \in \Dcal$.
+This is a non-trivial procedure due to poor compactness properties of $\Dcal$, but as in \cite{kardaras2021ergodic} we are able to show that a maximizer $\hat \phi$ exists.
+Let $\hat \theta = \nabla \hat \phi(X)$ be the associated trading strategy.
+By the growth rate invariance property and optimality of $\hat \phi$ this yields a \emph{lower bound} on the robust growth rate $\lambda_{\Pi_K}$, as defined in \eqref{eqn:lambda_def}, associated with $\Pi_K$ for any compact set $K \subset E$.
+Indeed,